-In a Zen kitchen our openness to our experience—the one we are having, as potentially distinct from the one we wanted or expected to have—counts as much as or more than our culinary expertise.
-What does it mean to take care of kitchen pots and tools as if they were our own eyes?
-How do we handle a single leaf of green in such a way that it manifests the body of the Buddha?
-How do we respond when we're asked to do something differently than we've done it before?
-What happens when we realize the onions we've just medium-diced were supposed to be julienned?
-How do we deal with a fellow crew member who irritates us?
-What's our relationship to doing dishes and cleaning floors?
-How do we respect our bodies when we’re exhausted?
-What is our attitude towards the schedule, that fixed thing that makes the request of us to show up and show up and show up again?
+In a Zen kitchen one's openness to experience—whatever it is, as potentially distinct from what one wanted or expected to have—counts as much as or more than culinary expertise.
+What does it mean to "take care of kitchen pots and tools as if they were our own eyes?"
+How does one handle a single leaf of green in such a way that it manifests the body of the Buddha?
+How does one respond when asked to do something differently than they've done it before?
+What happens when one realizes the onions one just medium-diced were supposed to be julienned?
+How does one deal with an irritating fellow crew member?
+What's the relationship to doing dishes and cleaning floors?
+How does one respect their bodies when they’re exhausted?
+What is one's attitude towards the schedule, that fixed thing that makes the request to show up and show up and show up again?

 There is a constantly shifting interplay between the individual and the kitchen as a kind of body made up of all the beings in it.
 That interplay is an endless source of challenge, insight, perplexity and wonder.
-The individuals never stop being individuals, but there are also powerful moments beyond language when our individual aims, concerns and conflicts drop away and we function as a single, joyful, artistic organism.
-Such moments are an unconstructed expression of ourselves; they are a deep and remarkable expression of ourselves.
+The individuals never stop being individuals, but there are also powerful moments beyond language when our individual aims, concerns and conflicts drop away and everyone together functions as a single, joyful, artistic organism.
+Such moments are an unconstructed expression of oneself and others; they are a deep and remarkable expression of interconnectedness.

 Kitchen apprentices are also actively engaged with Zen Buddhism by following the daily monastic schedule and participating in the life of a practicing Buddhist community.
 Like all other summer students, they are expected to attend daily morning and evening zazen meditation and to follow Tassajara’s guidelines for monastic behavior.
 In addition, apprentices study Dogen's Tenzokyokun (or Instructions to the Cook) with the tenzo (head cook).
 Tassajara practice leaders meet regularly with apprentices to help bring Zen practice to life on the cushion, in the kitchen and throughout the whole of one's life.

-The dates for the upcoming summer guest season are April 7 through September 13, 2020, although apprentices are encouraged to stay through fall work period until September 27.
+The dates for the 2020 summer session are April 30 through September 13, although apprentices are encouraged to stay through fall work period until September 27.

 Applications process opens: January 15